tinacms/tinacms/CONTRIBUTING.md

    This is likely the problem if: the `build` directory is missing; there are no `.d.ts` or `.js` files.
 To fix this issue simply run `npm run build` from the root of the repository.

+### Run Development Packages

+After installing the development setup you can run demo applications contained in the _packages_ directory **demo-cra**, **demo-gatsby** and **demo-next**.

+These projects can be used as a development environment for Tina packages, you can edit any other package contained within Tina packages.

+When editing the packages of tina we can execute the command `npm run dev` to execute an development build on the repository packages.

+This command will build all Tina packages.
+This will reflect in the references of the tina demo packages, thus updating the demo packages according to the changes made.

+This way you can change the tinacms packages and test the changes in the demo packages as a development environment.

 ## Release Process